Table of Contents

 Events: Sack of Rome (1527), the Council of Trent (1545 to 1563), the defeat of the Spanish Armada (1588)

 Mannerism is a captivating period of European art that emerged in Italy during the late Renaissance era and continued through the early Baroque period, which spanned from the late 15th to the early 17th century.
-It originated in the artistic centres of Florence and Rome, and its influence spread throughout Europe, leaving an indelible mark on the history of art, making it a crucial period to study for any art history enthusiast, student, or scholar.
+It originated in the artistic centres of Florence and Rome, and its influence spread throughout Europe, leaving a mark on the history of art.

 The early 16th century was a time of significant political and religious change in Europe.
 The Protestant Reformation, a challenge to the authority of the Catholic Church, sparked social and cultural upheaval.
 Concurrently, the Catholic Church initiated the Counter-Reformation to reassert its influence.
-These transformations and the resulting turmoil provided a fertile ground for Mannerist artists to explore themes of spirituality, individuality, and emotional expression in their works.
+These transformations and the resulting turmoil provided a fertile ground for Mannerist artists to explore themes of spirituality, individuality, and emotional expression.

 Characteristics of Mannerism